usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

 We will now create a new plugin with one task.
 This task:

 - Accepts four parameters: ``random_seed``, ``sample_size``, ``mean``, and ``var``
-- Samples a NumPy array from a normal distribution
+- Samples a NumPy array from a normal distribution and logs the mean value, along with the input parameters
 - Returns the array as an output

 .. admonition:: Steps